Hot reload for local development

 Watch paths (--watch / --watch-ignore)

-• --watch-ignore — exclude paths or globs (repeatable).
+• --watch-ignore — exclude paths or simple filename globs (repeatable).
+Path-shaped patterns like data/*.db are rejected — ignore the directory instead (--watch-ignore data/).
 SQLite database files are ignored by default (*.sqlite3, *.db, …).

 bash